Native Friendship Centre: Senate

 Part of the Friendship Centre Movement, senators are individuals who are recognized for representing a set of values which reflect past developments of the Movement while allowing the current leadership and Membership the right to define their own direction.
 The Senate are established by and part of the National Association of Friendship Centres governing Constitution and Bylaws.

 Senators attend as advisors, on a rotating basis, all meetings of the Board of Directors, Annual General Meetings and other such special meetings of the membership, when invited.

 Aboriginal Youth Council

 The Aboriginal Youth Council (AYC) discusses and identifies youth priority issues, including stay in school initiatives; healing and wellness; suicide; preserving culture and heritage; cross cultural awareness; homelessness; youth leadership; employment and training; youth involvement at all levels of the Friendship Centre Movement; and more specifically, youth involvement in the decision-making processes of the Movement.

-The AYC defines youth as being between the ages of 14–24.
+The AYC defines youth as being between the ages of 14 and 24.